Legionella: Treatment

 Antibiotics are usually the first choice when treating community-acquired pneumonia, which may or may not be caused by Legionella.
 The first-line options when Legionella is the causative agent are macrolides and fluoroquinolones.
 Azithromycin, a type of macrolide, is the preferred choice.
-For patients with mild illness, the treatment course usually lasts about 10-14 days, although most symptoms tend to improve within the first 3-5 days of starting the antibiotics.
+For patients with mild illness, the treatment course usually lasts about 10–14 days, although most symptoms tend to improve within five days of starting the antibiotics.
 For patients who are immunosuppressed or have severe cases of Legionella pneumonia, a longer treatment course of three weeks is recommended to ensure effective recovery.

 Outcomes and prognosis

 Even with the right treatment, Legionella pneumonia can lead to serious health problems and can be life-threatening.
 The case fatality rate for this type of pneumonia is about 10%, and patients who are admitted to the ICU or have other major health issues are more likely to die from it.
 If there is a delay in starting antibiotic treatment, the risk of death can be about three times higher compared to those who receive treatment promptly.
 Among patients who develop pneumonia in the hospital, especially cases caused by Legionella, the death rate is around 25%.
-For those who are immunocompromised, the mortality rate can be as high as 30-50%.
+For those who are immunocompromised, the mortality rate can be as high as 30–50%.

 After surviving Legionella pneumonia, many patients experience long-term complications, with more than 25% facing ongoing issues such as recurrent hospitalizations, acute kidney failure, lung problems, and recurring pneumonia.
-On the other hand, recovery from Pontiac fever usually occurs within 3-5 days, and serious complications or death related to Pontiac fever are very rare.
+On the other hand, recovery from Pontiac fever usually occurs within five days, and serious complications or death related to Pontiac fever are very rare.

 Epidemiology

-Legionella is responsible for more than 50% of all waterborne outbreaks and over 10% of diseases related to drinking water in the U.S. The incidence of legionellosis, or Legionella infection, is about 2 to 3 cases for every 100,000 people; however, the true number of cases is likely higher than reported.
+Legionella is responsible for more than 50% of all waterborne outbreaks and over 10% of diseases related to drinking water in the U.S. The incidence of legionellosis, or Legionella infection, is about two to three cases annually per 100000 people; however, the true number of cases is likely higher than reported.
 This is because many studies on community-acquired pneumonia do not routinely test for Legionella, meaning some cases may go undetected.